Sahith-J/Credit-Card-Fraud-Detection/README.md

 ## Notebook

-The notebook "CodeClause-Credit-Card-Fraud-Detection.ipynb" provides the code and step-by-step analysis for credit card fraud detection.
+The notebook "Credit-Card-Fraud-Detection.ipynb" provides the code and step-by-step analysis for credit card fraud detection.
 It includes the following sections:

 1. Data Exploration and Preprocessing
 2. Feature Selection and Engineering